jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-4.md

 We run forward to get within it with all the eagerness of harmless curiosity.
 We feel ourselves all at once pushed back with the rudest and most offensive violence.

-29 The man of reserve and concealment is seldom a very amiable character.
+{{< s v="29" >}} The man of reserve and concealment is seldom a very amiable character.
 However, he is not disrespected or despised.
 He seems to feel coldly towards us.

 We feel as coldly towards him.
 He is not much praised or beloved.
 But he is as little hated or blamed.
 However, he very seldom has occasion to repent of his caution.

 He is generally disposed rather to value himself on the prudence of his reserve.
-Though his conduct may have been very faulty and sometimes even hurtful, he can very seldom=
+Though his conduct may have been very faulty and sometimes even hurtful, he can very seldom:
 - be disposed to lay his case before the casuists, or
 - to fancy that he has any occasion for their acquittal or approbation.

-30 It is not always so with the man who has involuntarily deceived from=
+{{< s v="30" >}} It is not always so with the man who has involuntarily deceived from:
 - false information
 - inadvertency
 - precipitancy and rashness